 - Videographers: Videotape events or ceremonies such as weddings and birthday parties.
 Most are self-employed and edit their own material based on client criteria.

 - Film and video editors: Edit film or video submitted by videographers or cinematographers for motion pictures and television.

 How Much Can I Earn in an Audio / Video Production Career?

-According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, workers within the audio / video production field can expect to earn the following median annual salaries:
+According to the U.S. Bureau of Labor Statistics' 2021 Occupational Employment Statistics, workers within the audio / video production field can expect to earn the following average annual salaries: